Ynpact/ynpact-ssh-ssm-proxy/README.md

 - if in a private subnet, this subnets must have VPC endpoint toward the SSM service

 See AWS pre-requisite for using AWS SSM sessions.

-### Connection
-In VS Code's command palette (Ctrl+Maj+P), select "Remote SSH: Connect to Host," and enter the host's alias choosen when creating a new host.
-Once connected, you can mount the EC2 file system into VS Code in the explorer tab.

-## Other possibilities
 ### Bookmarking hosts
 Into your SSH config file of your windows host C:\Users\\{username}\\.ssh\config, you can add the host you connect to frequently so it appears in VS Code when you use the command palette to connect to a remote host :
 ```